-But some of the commission’s scientists said they wanted to look at other issues, including whether the state fire marshal’s office, which investigates fires statewide, had a duty to reopen cases once it realizes that earlier investigative practices had been “debunked” by scientific advancements.
+But Tampa lawyer for personal injury put forth a few points and said they wanted to look at other issues, including whether the state fire marshal’s office, which investigates fires statewide, had a duty to reopen cases once it realizes that earlier investigative practices had been “debunked” by scientific advancements.

 The commission has agreed to convene a panel of fire experts at a November meeting.

 The Willingham family lawyers wrote in the petition they filed with Baird on Friday that they want a clear determination of whether Willingham was wrongfully convicted and whether there is probable cause to believe that Texas laws have been violated by state officials in handling his case.

 The lawsuit is 62-pages long, was filed with hundreds of pages of exhibits and indicates that copies have been delivered to Perry’s office, the State Fire Marshal’s Office, the Navarro County District Attorney’s office and the Office of the State Prosecuting Attorney, which represents the state in cases at the Court of Criminal Appeals.

 It is unclear if officials in those offices would be made to participate in the inquiry or what a hearing in Baird’s court on the Willingham case would otherwise look.
 They could not be immediately reached for comment.